 why do you prefer to use email?

 So many reasons.
 I have so many good reasons why email is my preference and it should be yours, too.
 Email helps me stay organized, all of my communication with all of my clients is in one place.
 It helps ensure that I do not miss anything important.
-Can you imagine if I had to check my text messages, Instagram, Facebook, Snapchat (yes, I have been sent a limited-time only, disappearing snap asking for a design) and email?
-All of my personal conversations mixed in with my business conversations in multiple places?
-I have a headache just thinking about it.
-Besides keeping everything straight, it is also a huge time saver over meetings and phone calls which frees up more time for me to be at my computer getting the actual work done.
+It is also a huge time saver over meetings and phone calls which frees up more time for me to be at my computer getting the actual work done.
 Finally, with one email thread, we can easily and quickly go back and reference the timeline and instructions which is worth it’s weight in gold when it comes to larger, ongoing projects.
 I’m always open to a phone call or a meeting when the project warrants it or just because a new client feels more comfortable putting a face with a name but 90-95% of the time, email is the ticket.

 Who owns the copyright?